 - Help others by giving them accurate, clear explanations to correct their punctuation errors.

-- Know when to pay attention to your grammar and spelling checker and when you can safely ignore it.
+- Know when to follow your grammar and spelling checker and when you can safely ignore it.

 What Students Are Saying

 - Comma Rule 1: Use commas to set off the name of the reader FREE TRIAL

 - Comma Rule 2: Use commas to separate two sentences